Unchecked Pointers and the Boundaries of Generic Programming

 std::cout << x << "\n"; // 42

-First, the environment: I'm using GCC 16.1.1, with -std=c++20 enabled, running on Arch Linux WSL.
-The compile command is just the standard g++ -std=c++20 -Wall -Wextra.
+First, a quick note on the environment: I'm using GCC 16.1.1 with -std=c++20 on Arch Linux WSL.
+The compilation command is the standard g++ -std=c++20 -Wall -Wextra.

 #include <list>